maximus009/ASA_Scheduler/README.md

 # ASA_Scheduler
-Sheet Parsing and Sorting for Newcomb Centers and Services @ UVA
+Sheet Parsing and Sorting for Newcomb Centers and Services @ UVA Made with the intent of organizing the layout of the sheets to make it convenient for the employees.
+And yes, to save paper!

 ### Specific to Newcomb Hall.
 Not for Public use.

 SimpleHTTP based Web app hosted on the cs.virginia servers.